Students get injured at school all the time. Often injuries occur by accident and the school has a duty to mitigate the risk of accidents occurring.

 I'm a parent of two school-aged children.
 I have personally received the call from the school nurse explaining to me that I need to rush over to the school because my daughter fractured her arm on the playground.
 Remember the school has a duty to keep our children safe and can be held legally responsible if they do not.

 WAS YOUR CHILD INJURED ON SCHOOL GROUNDS?

-There are three primary ways in which injuries occur in a school or on playground:
+There are three primary ways in which injuries occur in a school or on the playground:

-- Negligent supervision/negligent security on the part of teachers, other staff or school bus drivers that fails to keep children safe from student-on-student assault or from strangers entering the school grounds and harming a child, or failing to notice a child suffering a serious medical problem
+- Negligent supervision/negligent security on the part of teachers, other staff, or school bus drivers that fail to keep children safe from student-on-student assault or from strangers entering the school grounds and harming a child, or failing to notice a child suffering a serious medical problem

 - Defective products causing injury to children

 Not every type of injury to a child is appropriate for a personal injury claim.
 Call me and I will speak with you to learn about the circumstances of the injury and give you an initial assessment.
 If we believe you may have a case, I will conduct an in-depth investigation, keeping you informed of all findings.